najibghadri/Shapr3DHomework/README.md

 The schema is defined in shapr-server/shapr.sql
 I use the well-tested knex.js library for database connection.
 Knex allows migrations and and seed based table generation, important for production.

-This is how the schema looks:
+This is how the schema looks like:
 ![image](https://user-images.githubusercontent.com/11639734/84951667-0bcfdc00-b0f1-11ea-9a19-edfed7dba523.png)

 The cache server is simply used to store and retrieve the progress of each transaction rapidly.
 It's a very simple hash store.